vltansky/cursor-conversations-mcp/README.md

-# Cursor Conversations MCP Server
+# Cursor Chat History MCP

-**Give AI assistants access to your Cursor conversation history.**
+**Give AI assistants access to your Cursor chat history.**

-A Model Context Protocol (MCP) server that allows Cursor, Claude, and other AI assistants to read and analyze your Cursor conversation data.
+A Model Context Protocol (MCP) server that allows Cursor, Claude, and other AI assistants to read and analyze your Cursor chat data.
 This enables personalized coding assistance based on your actual development patterns and history.

 ## What This Enables

 Ask your AI assistant to:

-- Analyze your conversation history to understand your coding patterns and usage statistics
+- Analyze your chat history to understand your coding patterns and usage statistics
 - Generate project-specific rules based on your actual development discussions
 - Extract insights from past problem-solving sessions and find related conversations
 - Create documentation based on real conversations about your code
-- Export conversation data for external analysis and visualization
+- Export chat data for external analysis and visualization
 - Find and apply solutions you've already worked through

 ## Key Benefits

 **Generate Personalized Rules**: Create coding standards based on your actual development patterns, not generic best practices.

-**Learn from Your History**: Extract insights from past conversations to improve future development.
+**Learn from Your History**: Extract insights from past chats to improve future development.

 **Context-Aware Assistance**: Get help that's informed by your specific projects and coding style.